mgaertne/shinqlx/docs/handlers.rst

 .. function:: handle_player_connect(cilent_id, is_bot) -> bool | str | None

    This will be called whenever a player tries to connect.
 If the dispatcher returns False, it will not allow the player to connect and instead show them a message explaining why.
-The default message is "You are banned from this server.", but it can be set with :func:`shinqlx.set_ban_message`.
+The default message is "You are banned from this server.".

    :param int client_id: The client identifier.
    :param bool is_bot: Whether or not the player is a bot.